 The Company has analyzed filing positions in all of the federal and state jurisdictions where it is required to file income tax returns, as well as all open tax years in these jurisdictions.
 The Company has identified its federal consolidated tax return and its state tax return in New Jersey and its Canadian tax return as major tax jurisdictions.
-The only periods subject to examination for the Company's federal return are the 2009, 2010 and 2011 tax years.
-The current periods subject to examination for the Company's state returns in New Jersey are years 2009, 2010 and 2011.
-The current periods subject to examination for the Company's state returns in New Jersey are the years 2009 through 2011.
-The Company's policy is to recognize interest and penalties related to uncertain tax positions in income tax expense when assessed.
-No liability was recorded for interest or penalties related to uncertain tax positions at December 31, 2012 and 2011.
+As of December 31, 2013 the Company's Federal and Canadian tax returns remain open for examination for the years 2010 through 2013.
+The Company's New Jersey tax returns are open for examination for the years 2009 through 2013.
+No liability or expense was recorded for interest or penalties related to uncertain tax positions at December 31, 2013 and 2012.
+The Company does not expect a significant increase or decrease in the amount of unrecognized tax positions in the next twelve months.